pulumi/examples/azure-py-virtual-data-center/README.md

     ```bash
     $ pulumi config set azure_bastion            true
     $ pulumi config set forced_tunnel            10.0.200.1
+    $ pulumi config set location                 australiasoutheast
+    $ pulumi config set separator                _
+    $ pulumi config set suffix                   ase
+    $ pulumi config set azure:environment        public
+    $ pulumi config set azure:location           australiasoutheast
     ```

+    Note that it is advisable to enable Azure Bastion on a second pass to avoid contention.
+Location must be set one way or the another.

 1. Deploy the `dr` stack with the `pulumi up` command.
 Once again, this may take up to an hour to provision all the Azure resources specified, including gateways, firewall and bastion hosts: